polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     foreach ($vmName in $vmNames) { Set-AzVMExtension -ResourceGroupName $resourceGroupName -ExtensionType 'JsonADDomainExtension' -Name 'joindomain' -Publisher "Microsoft.Compute" -TypeHandlerVersion "1.0" -Vmname $vmName -Location $location -SettingString $settingString -ProtectedSettingString $protectedSettingString }
     ```

+1. Wait for the script to complete.
+This should take a few minutes.

 ### Task 2: Examine the storage configuration of the database tier Azure VMs.

 1. From the lab computer, in the Azure portal, navigate to the **az12003b-vm0** blade.

 1. From the **az12003b-vm0** blade, connect to the Azure VM az12003b-vm0 via Remote Desktop.
-When prompted, provide the credentials of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab.
+When prompted, provide the credentials of the administrative user account you specified when deploying this Azure VM by using the Bicep template in the first exercise of this lab.

-1. From the RDP session to az12003b-vm0, use Remote Desktop to connect to **i20-db-0.adatum.com** Azure VM.
-When prompted, provide the credentials of the adatum.com AD domain administrative user account you specified when deploying the Bicep template in the first exercise of this lab.
+1. From the Remote Desktop session to az12003b-vm0, use Remote Desktop to connect to **i20-db-0.adatum.com** Azure VM.
+When prompted, provide the credentials of the adatum.com Active Directory domain administrative user account you specified when deploying the pair of domain controllers using the Bicep template in the first exercise of this lab.

 1. Use Remote Desktop to connect to **i20-db-1.adatum.com** Azure VM with the same credentials.

-1. Within the RDP session to i20-db-0.adatum.com, use File and Storage Services in the Server Manager to examine the disk configuration.
+1. Within the Remote Desktop session to i20-db-0.adatum.com, use File and Storage Services in the Server Manager to examine the disk configuration.
 Notice that a single data disk has been configured via volume mounts to provide storage for database and log files.

-1. Within the RDP session to i20-db-1.adatum.com, use File and Storage Services in the Server Manager to examine the disk configuration.
+1. Within the Remote Desktop session to i20-db-1.adatum.com, use File and Storage Services in the Server Manager to examine the disk configuration.
 Notice that a single data disk has been configured via volume mounts to provide storage for database and log files.

 ### Task 3: Prepare for configuration of Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available SAP NetWeaver installation.

-1. Within the RDP session to i20-db-0.adatum.com, start a Windows PowerShell ISE session and install Failover Clustering and Remote Administrative tools features by running the following on the pair of the ASCS and DB servers that will become nodes of the ASCS and SQL Server clusters, respectively:
+1. Within the Remote Desktop session to i20-db-0.adatum.com, start a Windows PowerShell ISE session and install Failover Clustering and Remote Administrative tools features by running the following on the pair of the ASCS and DB servers that will become nodes of the ASCS and SQL Server clusters, respectively:

     ```
     $nodes = @('i20-ascs-0','i20-ascs-1','i20-db-0','i20-db-1')